About SusanLen Boyer here, 28th of July 2022.

-Read more about Susan's writing and publishing background.
+Read more about Susan's Boyer's writing and publishing of English language and literacy resources.
 Read less

 Susan began her writing and publishing career unintentionally.
 After graduating with Distinction from a Bachelor of Arts degree in communication and cultural studies in 1995, she began teaching English language and literacy at TAFE NSW.
 Seeing the lack of Australian material available for students and teachers, she decided to address the issue by developing her own lesson content in response to her students’ needs and interests.